- Technical skill

 Entries may not be submitted by anyone working for the same organisation as any of the judges.

-The finalists are asked to kindly leave originals with The Architecture Drawing Prize team until April 2018 so that these can be exhibited at Sir John Soane’s Museum in early 2018.
+The finalists are asked to kindly leave originals with The Architecture Drawing Prize team until November 2018 so that these can be exhibited at Sir John Soane’s Museum throughout October and November 2018.